 The laryngeal cysts represent a rare group, about 5%, of benign laryngeal lesions 1.
 There is no gender predilection 3.

-Normally they are examination findings in patients with nonspecific symptoms or totally asymptomatic.
-Patients could have laryngeal stridor or dyspnea 2.
+Normally they are examination findings in patients with non-specific symptoms or who are asymptomatic.
+Patients can have laryngeal stridor or dyspnoea 2.

 The lesions can cause significant respiratory obstruction and even death if not properly treated.

 Treatment and prognosis

 Different forms of treatment have been described for laryngeal cysts, such as aspiration, marsupialization with laser ablation and complete excision.
 Recurrence is directly related to the maintenance of remnants of the cyst wall 2.

 General imaging differential considerations include:

 - 1. Henderson LT, Denneny JC, Teichgraeber J. Airway-obstructing epiglottic cyst.
 Ann.
 Otol.
 Rhinol.
 Laryngol.
 1985;94 (5 Pt 1): 473-6.
 Pubmed citation

 - 2. Cahali RB, Zimbres SA, Tsuji DH, Cahali MB, Sennes LU.
 Cistos supraglóticos de laringe: aspectos etiológicos, clínicos e terapêuticos.
 Rev. Bras.
 Otorrinolaringol.
 2002;68(5): 663-666.

 - 3. DeSanto LW, Devine KD, Weiland LH.
 Cysts of the larynx-classification.
 Laryngoscope.
 1970;80 (1): 145-76.
 Pubmed citation